 The Student Newsroom and Innovation Lab provides hands-on experience to undergraduate and graduate college students in a digital media environment during the Online News Association conference.

-As part of the application, students are asked what they would like to implement as part of their role in the Student Newsroom and Innovation Lab.
+As part of the application, students were asked what they would like to implement as part of their role in the Student Newsroom and Innovation Lab.
 This innovation could include unexpected story ideas, creative storytelling techniques, new tools built by participants themselves or something else we haven’t considered yet – these are ideas that live at the intersection of content and product.
+Applications for students closed on May 13.

 Note: For this year’s ONA21 virtual conference, we will not be opening applications for new mentors.
 Please check back for ONA22 if you’re interested in being a mentor for this program.